mitchabdon/my-cv/README.md

 >
 > Demonstrates strategic leadership in leading data analytics teams and digital transformation efforts in the public and development sector.
 >
-> Past projects include initiating digital transformation in government agencies, conceptualization and design of registration and monitoring system, impact evaluation of government programs, and analysis of product complexity and development.
+> Past projects include initiating digital transformation in government agencies, conceptualization and design of registration and monitoring system, and impact evaluation of government programs.
 >
 > Co-authored in peer-reviewed journals, including _Oxford Development Studies_, _Journal of Comparative Economics_, and _Cambridge Journal of Economics_.
 >
-> Data scientist focused on _privacy engineering_, _experimental design_, _causal inference_, and _prediction_.
+> Data scientist focused on _experimental design_, _causal inference_, _statistical methods_, _prediction_, and _privacy engineering_.

 ## Education

 - **University of California - Berkeley**, School of Information
     - Master of Information and Data Science (2021-2022)
-- **Department of Defense**, National Defense College of the Philippines
-    - Master in National Security Administration, Executive Class (2020-2021)
 - **University of the Philippines - Diliman**, School of Economics
     - MA Economics (2002-2004)
     - _Recipient_, Philippine Center for Economic Development (PCED) Scholarship